 Given we have a limited number of pictures from this month's centrefold we have decided to include some other pictures from the two issues by way of comparison.
 Both Club and Men Only open with cover girl Dana photographed by Clive McLean.
 The two pictorials are identical in both magazines.
 Dana is, in fact ,Joanie Allum, wife of photographer John Allum and now an excellent glamour photographer in her own right.

 Next we have a three girl set by Fred Enke called Love All: Sauna or Later, featuring three girls undressing each other from their tennis clothes and then lounging around in the sauna.
+You can see the full set here.
 As was often the case, Club reproduced the original and identical Men Only pictorial with rather brighter exposure which made the images somewhat clearer than the more murky UK version.
 This was the first lesbian pictorial a sixteen year old Triple P ever saw.
 We used to get the train to school and it had individual compartments with no linking corridor.
 Triple P was in there one morning with several of his classmates when, for some unknown reason, they decided to lift the seat cushions up.
 Underneath was the May 1976 Men Only.
 We all eagerly scanned the pictures and gave our expert critical opinion.
 "She's got no tits" was the immediate verdict on poor Dana and so on.
 Lilith was almost universally admired but Triple P was particularly struck by the three girl pictorial.
 The others abandoned the magazine when we arrived at our station but Triple P kept it: the first Men Only we ever owned.
 It disintegrated long ago but we managed to get one on eBay a year or so ago.
 The thing that fascinated Triple P about Enke's pictorial was the black haired girl with the bald pussy; we had never seen a picture of one before!
 How times have changed!

 France's Nirvana Nao from the Raymond Revue Bar